Jonny Sun

-Jonathan Sun, known professionally as Jonny Sun and occasionally styled as jomny sun, is a Canadian author and illustrator.
+Jonathan "Jonny" Sun, occasionally known by the nickname jomny, is a Canadian author and illustrator.
 He is the author of the 2017 illustrated novel everyone's a aliebn when ur a aliebn too and a PhD candidate in urban studies and planning at MIT.
-In 2018 he published Gmorning, Gnight!, a collaboration with playwright and actor Lin-Manuel Miranda in which Sun served as illustrator, and in 2020 Sun published an essay collection called Goodbye, Again.
-Sun also served as a writer on the television show BoJack Horseman.
+In 2018, he published Gmorning, Gnight!, (a collaboration with playwright and actor Lin-Manuel Miranda in which Sun served as illustrator) and in 2020, Sun published an essay collection called Goodbye, Again.
+Sun also served as a writer on the television shows BoJack Horseman and Mrs. Davis.

 Early life and education

 Sun is from Calgary and attended the University of Toronto, getting his Bachelor of Applied Science degree in Engineering Science, majoring in Infrastructure Engineering.
 For his master's degree, he attended the Yale School of Architecture.
 He is now a PhD candidate in urban studies and planning at MIT and a creative researcher at the Harvard metaLAB.
 He studies social media, virtual place, and online community.